AbdallahSafi/AbdallahSafi-Blog/README.md

 }
 ```

-- `q1` where you put your first question
+- `index 0` where you put your question
+- `index 1` where you put response to correct answer
+- `index 2` where you put response to wrong answer
+- `index 3` put your correct answer to compare to it
 - The alerts where you put your responses

 _Note_: There is five functions for five question you can repeat this as many times as you wish.